Chapter 6: The Roadmap

 Exercise 6.1: The Narrowing Funnel

-Start with a broad interest related to music.
+Start with a broad interest (it can be related to music or any other communication domain).
 Go through five iterations, narrowing each time:

 Iteration 1 (broad): _______________